< lcn home

 In Kubernetes, a security context defines privileges for individual pods or containers.
 You can use security context to grant containers or pods permissions such as the right to access an external file or run in privileged mode.

-Kubernetes security context is a bit complicated in the sense that some of the rules that you can define are enforced internally via Kubernetes itself, whereas others integrate with external security context tools – namely, AppArmor and SELinux.
+Kubernetes security context is a bit complicated in the sense that some of the rules that you can define are enforced internally via Kubernetes itself, whereas others integrate with external security context tools, namely, AppArmor and SELinux.

-Thus, you can think of Kubernetes security context as a way to define certain permissions for pods and containers, as well as to integrate Kubernetes with external security tools that run on the host rather than in Kubernetes itself.
+You can think of Kubernetes security context as a way to define certain permissions for pods and containers, as well as to integrate Kubernetes with external security tools that run on the host rather than in Kubernetes itself.

 • Resource scope: RBAC can be applied to a variety of Kubernetes resources, such as pods, Kubernetes nodes, and even entire clusters.
-Security context assigns permissions only to pods.

-• Actions: RBAC can grant a variety of permissions based on “verbs” that admins can define within RBAC policies.
+• Actions: RBAC can grant a variety of permissions based on verbs that admins can define within RBAC policies.
 Security context is more restrictive in that it only allows admins to assign specific types of predefined capabilities, like running in privileged mode (although security contexts are more flexible if you define rules using SELinux or AppArmor).

 • Extensibility: As noted above, security contexts can be extended via integrations with external frameworks, including SELinux and AppArmor.
 Kubernetes RBAC can't use external tools to define policies.